-13.6 Site Selection Standards Link: 24 CFR 983.57(b)
+13.6 Site Selection Standards

 COPHD will follow HUD regulations regarding site selection requirements for existing housing, newly constructed housing and rehabilitated housing.
 Before entering into an agreement or HAP contract COPHD will determine that the PBV assistance for housing at the selected site is consistent with the goal of deconcentrating poverty and expanding housing and economic opportunities.